 Using Excel or other tools, it’s relatively easy to plan your retirement and track your financial objectives using a comprehensive financial retirement plan/ tracking sheet using personal finance spreadsheets which I've written about under Financial Goals.

 You can also utilize the services of a qualified financial retirement planner to help develop your custom retirement plan while considering all of your key objectives.
-In our case, we've done our own excel based retirement plan AND we had a comprehensive Retirement Plan prepared for us by qualified and certified Wealth Planning Consultant from Bank of Montreal.
+In our case, we've done our own excel based retirement plan AND we had a comprehensive Retirement Plan prepared for us by qualified and certified Wealth Planning Consultant from a Canadian bank:

 Our plan includes the following key components: